Maintain SAML certificates

 Your account has one default certificate you can use for all your SAML apps.
 If you’d like to change the certificate or rotate already linked certificates, here's how you create a new set of X.509 certificates:

-From the Admin console Home page, go to Security, and then the SSO settings:
+From the Admin console Home page, go to Security.

 You must be signed in as a super administrator for this task.